RemiAllio/MitoFinder/README.md

   -a ASSEMBLY, --assembly ASSEMBLY
                         File with your own assembly
   -m MEM, --max-memory MEM
-                        max memory to use in Go (Megahit or MetaSPAdes) -l SHORTESTCONTIG, --length SHORTESTCONTIG
+                        max memory to use in Go (MEGAHIT or MetaSPAdes) -l SHORTESTCONTIG, --length SHORTESTCONTIG
-                        Shortest contig length to be used in scaffolding.
+                        Shortest contig length to be used (MEGAHIT).
 Default = 100
   -p PROCESSORSTOUSE, --processors PROCESSORSTOUSE
                         Number of threads Mitofinder will use at most.
   -r REFSEQFILE, --refseq REFSEQFILE